perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 		- It has the required information from its cache
 	- **What happens when DNS does not have the answer?**
 		- It performs <u>iterative lookup</u>
-			- It looks up the IP address of the corresponding authoritative server from one of the root servers
+			- It looks up the IP address of the corresponding DNS authoritative servers from one of the root servers
 			- It involves multiple rounds of inquiries
 			- The local DNS acts as the client to visit multiple authoritative DNS servers to get the final server
 			- Once the actual authoritative server is identified, the local DNS contacts the remote DNS directly and get the required information

+### Stub Zone
+- **Definition**
+	- A copy of the DNS zone that contains only resource records that identify DNS servers for that zone

 ---
 ## Table Summaries